-Eildon Dam to near Yea
+Eildon Dam to Killingworth

-The flow rates the Murray-Darling Basin Authority (MDBA) is investigating are flow footprints of 12,000-20,000 megalitres/day (ML/d) between Eildon Dam and the Goulburn River near the Yea confluence (e.g. 2.8 to 3.5 m at Eildon gauging station 405203, around the minor flood level).
-Flow footprints higher than 20,000 ML/d are not being investigated (e.g. flows greater than 3.5 m at Eildon, gauging station 405203).
-The small overbank flows that MDBA is looking at occurred more frequently in the past.
+The flow footprints constraints work is investigating are 12,000-20,000 megalitres/day (ML/d) between Eildon Dam and the Killingworth gauge on the Goulburn River, including the flow contributions of tributaries.
+Extended duration releases from Lake Eildon and releases on top of high tributary flows are not being investigated.
+Flow footprints higher than 20,000 ML/d are not being investigated, which are large events like 2010 which reached over 40,000 ML/d at Trawool.
+The overbank flows that constraints work is looking at occurred more frequently in the past.